WeegeeNumbuh1/FlightGazer/README.md

 Found a bug?
 Want to suggest a new feature?
 Open an issue here on GitHub.

 If you do encounter an issue, provide a copy of `FlightGazer-log.log` which can be found in the FlightGazer directory.<br>
-If using the web-app, also provide the `FlightGazer-initialization.log` which can be downloaded from "Details and Logs".
+If using the web-app, you can download all the logs as a zip file from the "Details and Logs" page.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Support & Discussion